Jazzeus/HandicapRechner/README.md

 # HandicapRechner
-### A simple Handicap Calculator for your console.
+### A simple Golf Handicap Calculator for your console.
 ***
 > ### **Send me a DM via** <br>
 > ****